Mike Kennedy: 2024

 Kennedy announced his candidacy for Utah's 3rd congressional district on January 4, 2024, two days after the district's Representative John Curtis announced his candidacy for the United States Senate.

+2026

+Due to mid-cycle redistricting in Utah, Kennedy is running for Utah's 4th congressional district.

 Tenure

-Rep. Kennedy was sworn in to the 119th United States Congress on January 3, 2025.
+Rep. Kennedy was sworn in to the 119th Congress on January 3, 2025.

 April 2025 Trip to El Salvador

 In April 2025, Kennedy traveled to El Salvador and received a tour of Centro de Confinamiento del Terrorismo (CECOT), a maximum security prison used by the Trump administration to hold U.S. immigrants removed from the United States, including immigrants like Kilmar Abrego Garcia who were transported to the prison.
 After visiting the CECOT prison camp, Kennedy did not call for the repatriation of Kilmar Abrego Garcia.